TheDhejavu/personal-page/README.md

  `page edit`

- you will prompted for a series of question on the changes you would like to make
+ you will be prompted for a series of question on the changes you would like to make

- **NOTE:** you have to be inside the root folder your page
+ **NOTE:** you have to be inside the root folder of your page

  ### Deploy
  This command deploys your page to github pages by default

   `page deploy`

- you will prompted to enter your github username and password and a token would be generated for subsequent uses.
+ you will be prompted to enter your github username and password and a token would be generated for subsequent uses.

  **NOTE** we don't store your credentials